kclip/FL-SNN/README.md

 # FL-SNN
 Code for Federated Neuromorphic Learning of Spiking Neural Networks for Low-Power Edge Intelligence (arXiv version: https://arxiv.org/abs/1910.09594)

-After a recent refactor, to run, this code requires to install our `snn` package, which can be found at https://github.com/kclip/snn
+To run, this code requires our `snn` package, which can be found at https://github.com/kclip/snn This repo will not be maintained actively, the latest working version of the snn is commit f352ea5042375d8c779f0ef893386d032c2b4c73

 # Run example
 An experiment can be run on the MNIST-DVS dataset by launching on each node